Faidat11/Faidat11/README.md

 - 👋 Hi, I’m @Faidat11
 - 👀 I’m interested in crocheting
 - 🌱 I’m currently learning crocheting
-- 💞️ I’m looking to collaborate on crocheting
+- 💞 I’m looking to collaborate on crocheting
-- 📫 How to reach me faidat_afolab20
+- 📫 How to reach me snap: faidat_afolab20

 <!---
 Faidat11/Faidat11 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.